 And because most of these accidents occur after falling in a home or in motor vehicle accidents, the likelihood of it being due to another person’s negligence is high so make sure to contact an attorney who can help you get compensated the way you deserve to.

-Whether your TBI was caused by a vehicle accident, pool accident, construction incident or a slip-and-fall accident, Sadiq Law Firm can help.
+Whether your TBI was caused by a vehicle accident, pool accident, construction incident or a slip-and-fall accident, Sadiq Law Firm, P.C. can help.
 Contact us for free consultation today.